alakiulovesdata/alakiulovesdata/README.md

 - 👋 Hi there, I’m @alakiulovesdata

-🔍 I’m a passionate data analyst based in London UK, specialising in:
+🔍 I’m a passionate business and data analyst based in London UK, specialising in:

 - ✨ Data migration
 - 📊 Data analysis